 Wolf relieves Rhodes as head coach (Jan.
 3).

-Gov. Tommy Thompson, on Lambeau Field, signs state legislature’s stadium renovation bill into law, making possible a 0.5 percent sales tax to fund $160 million in construction bonds or loans for the redevelopment of Lambeau Field (May 13).
+Gov. Tommy Thompson, at Lambeau Field, signs state legislature's stadium renovation bill into law, making possible a 0.5 percent sales tax to fund $160 million in construction bonds or loans for redevelopment of Lambeau Field (May 13).

-By a margin of 53-47 percent, Brown County voters approve a referendum establishing a half-cent per dollar sales tax to help fund the redevelopment of Lambeau Field (Sept.
+By a margin of 53-47 percent, Brown County voters approve referendum establishing half-cent-per-dollar sales tax to help fund redevelopment of Lambeau Field (Sept.
 12).

-The design for a new Green Bay Packers license plate, to be available early in 2001, is unveiled by Gov. Thompson at Lambeau Field (Oct.
+Design for new Green Bay Packers license plate, to be available early in 2001, unveiled by Gov. Thompson at Lambeau Field (Oct.
 15).

-Green Bay/Brown County Professional Stadium District Board approves new Lambeau Field lease agreement between the district, the Packers and the City of Green Bay; the primary term of the lease is to run 30 years after the opening of the redeveloped stadium in 2003 (Jan.
+Green Bay/Brown County Professional Stadium District Board approves new Lambeau Field lease agreement between district, Packers and city of Green Bay; primary term of lease is to run 30 years after opening of redeveloped stadium in 2003 (Jan.
 3).

 Harlan names Sherman to succeed Wolf as GM (Feb.
 1).

-Al Treml, the only video director in team history, announces his retirement, effective July 15, after 34 years (Feb.
+Al Treml, only video director in team history, announces retirement, effective July 15, after 34 years (Feb.
 13).

-Favre signs a “lifetime” contract, with the intention that he will finish his playing career with the team (Feb.
+Favre signs "lifetime" contract, with intention that he will finish his playing career with team (Feb.
 28).

 Sherman names Mark Hatley as vice president of football operations (May 17).